Nathanage3/printf/README.md

-A group project on printf
+This is a team project on printf